CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-10.md

 ### Task 2: Auto_Completion of Code with Different Experiments

+   >**Note**: If the suggestion doesn't appear or if the output isn't generated as expected, press **Ctrl+I**, paste the comments, review the suggestions, and then accept them.

 1. To install the **Jupyter**, the following steps are to be performed within Visual Studio Code:
     - Click on the **Extensions (1)** icon in the activity bar present on the left side of the Visual Studio Code Window.
     - In the **"Search Extensions in Marketplace"** search box, type and search for the **Jupyter (2)** extension.